-The Housing Office, located on the first floor of Viking Hall, is open Monday-Friday 8am-7pm for regular business unless otherwise posted.
+The Housing Office, located on the first floor of Viking Hall is open Monday-Friday 8am-5pm for regular business unless posted otherwise.
 Jones Hall residents are encouraged to use the exterior door facing the pond as an entrance.

 GUESTS